robertmc0/modules-test/CONTRIBUTING.md

 - Install the [Bicep registry module](https://www.nuget.org/packages/Azure.Bicep.RegistryModuleTool/) tool by running:
   - `dotnet tool install --global Azure.Bicep.RegistryModuleTool`

+The build and deployment workflows associated with this repository will always use the latest version of bicep.
+Therefore if you intend to make changes to existing modules, ensure you have the latest version installed.

+To update the Bicep registry module tool, run the following:

+- `dotnet tool update --global azure.bicep.registrymoduletool`

 ## Creating a new module

 ### Creating a directory for the new module